Koozali SME Server: History

 The distribution was created under the name of e-smith server and gateway in 1999, by the eponymous company e-smith inc. founded by Joseph and Kim Morrison in 1998.

 When e-smith inc. was acquired by Mitel Networks in 2001, the distribution was rebranded Mitel SME Server.

 Mitel decided to end support for SME in the end of November 2003 to focus on its commercial version Managed Application Server (6000 MAS).

 The project was taken over by volunteer developers using the domain contribs.org renaming the distribution SME Server.
 The domain was already used as that time as a home for third-party extensions to the software.

 The website was first hosted by Resource Strategies.
-In September 2004, Lycoris intended to make a new commercial support and platform based on SME Server, and move contribs.org to its datacenter.
+In September 2004, Lycoris intended to make a new commercial support and platform based on SME Server, and move contribs.org to its data center.

 In December 2004, Lycoris ceases development efforts and site hosting before being bought by Mandriva in June 2005.

 In December 2004, the site was moved to back Resource Strategies.

-In April 2005, developers from the community move the code to Sourceforge.
+In April 2005, developers from the community move the code to SourceForge.

 In June 2005, Ruffdogs took over web site hosting and posts the Social Contract.
 Ruffdogs was officially acquired by Holonyx Inc. on March 1, 2007.

 SME Server inc. was registered in Colorado in 2005 june 23 to receive donation.
 From there, a community governance took form.

 In 2009, the community took its independence from external corporations and started receiving its own donations.

 From 2009 to 2013, the distribution was hosted at Shad Lords, SME developer, on a small dedicated server farm.
 There have been contact between ClearOS and SME Server developers for few years.
 In june 2013, while the server farm was shared with ClearOS, it has been moved to ClearOS center.

-In 2013, members of the community decided to incorporate the Koozali Foundation as a non Profit to represent the community and the distribution.
+In 2013, members of the community decided to incorporate the Koozali Foundation as a non-profit to represent the community and the distribution.

 In 2014, Koozali Foundation chose to detach from ClearFoundation and moved its infrastructure to a server monthly rented by the foundation to host and build the distribution since.

 The Koozali name has to be chosen after viewing that SME Server name was use all over the world and it was hard to keep the community identity.
 As an example the Logo was at this time a trademark of a SME Server Incorporated company in Utah.

 Around 2014, NethServer forked from SME Server.

 Two French partial forks also existed in early 2000's, SMERP and Free-EOS.